Semester Information Summer 2019

 May 23 Deadline to apply for Satisfactory-Unsatisfactory for Term A (POT 1)

 May 23 First Day for “W” grades for Term A (POT 1) online for all students.
-If withdrawing from last class in term, click here.
+Use myShip to drop/withdraw from all summer classes.

 May 27 Memorial Day – University Closed, no classes

 June 1 Special make-up day for Memorial Day holiday